How to Raise your own Meat Chickens

 Getting Started

-We start our meat chicken like any other chick – in a brooder with lots of feed, water, and heat.
-We feed a chick starter crumble for the first 2 weeks, followed by a meat bird crumble until harvest.
+We start our meat chicken like any other chick—in a brooder with lots of feed, water, and heat.
+For the first two weeks, we feed a chick starter crumble, followed by a meat bird crumble until harvest.

 Feed Variations

 Because these meat chickens grow so fast, they’re prone to horrible leg problems.
 The breast muscle is growing faster than their little legs can support.
-We address this issue by supplementing their crumble with greens 1-2 times a week.
+We address this issue by supplementing their crumbs with greens 1-2 times weekly.
 We chop up romaine lettuce, mustard greens, carrot greens, and other green produce for them.

-These greens are high in calcium, and those little legs need it to support the weight.
-Just make sure you pull the crumble when feeding the greens because they will much prefer the crumble.
-We find that with this feeding schedule we avoid most, if not all, leg problems.
+These greens are high in calcium, and those little legs need it to support their weight.
+Just make sure you pull the crumble when feeding the greens because they prefer it.
+We find that with this feeding schedule, we avoid most, if not all, leg problems.

 Exercise